MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/add-products-enhanced-experience.md

 > [!IMPORTANT]
-> - The enhanced "add product" experience is currently in preview (early access).
+> - The enhanced "add product" experience is released as part of the February 2020 early access release.
 > - For salespeople to use the enhanced experience, a system administrator must enable it.
 If you don't see the enhanced experience, check with your system administrator.

 **To add a product by using the enhanced experience**